wp-plugins/fadeout-thumbshots/readme.txt

 == Changelog ==

+= 2.01 =
+* You may additionally use the CSS class "nofadeout" to explicitly disable the preview tooltip for single hyperlinks when using the preview types "all" or "external".
+(Thx to David A. for his suggest)
+* Add an option to exclude URLs from being previewed.
+(Thx to Zale for suggesting this)

+= 2.0 =
+* Added an option to choose the fading direction of the images (right = big to small / left = small to big).

 = 1.999 =
 * Added an option to define where the javascript code should be placed on a page (in html head tag or the footer).